 Facilitator for the Rangatiratanga Principle

 Hamish holds a Graduate Diploma in Teaching and Learning (Secondary) and a Bachelor of Science in Computer Science.
 He currently teaches Digital Technology and Technology at Kaiapoi High School.
-In the last four years, he has taught NCEA Digital Technology and Product Design, and Junior Secondary Technology covering Design and Visual Communication, Food Technology, Hard Materials, & Biotechnology, as well as Social Studies.
+Over his time he has taught NCEA Digital Technology, Product Design, & Electronics, and Junior Secondary Digital Technology, Design and Visual Communication, Food Technology, Hard Materials, & Biotechnology, as well as Junior Secondary Social Studies.
 In addition at his school he is currently the Assistant Head of the Technology Faculty, Leader of Learning - Wellbeing, Marketing Lead, & Transition Data Coordinator.
 Hamish is passionate about technology and seeing ākonga learn and succeed.
 His commitment to supporting kaiako in their teaching and learning within his own Kura and beyond is representative of TENZ's core values.

 He embraces change and enjoys the work he does with TENZ.
 TENZ is at the leading edge of change in Aotearoa Technology Education, particularly with the work Hamish and the team are involved in with the NCEA Change Package, Curriculum Refresh, and Reform of Vocational Education.